dimajix/flowman/docs/cookbook/syntax-highlighting.md

 * `project.json` - This YAML schema file contains all entities of the [`project.yml`](../spec/project.md) file.
 * `namespace.sjon` - This YAML schema file contains all entities of [namespace definitions](../spec/namespace.md).
 * `documentation.sjon` - This YAML schema file contains all entities of [`documentation.yml`](../documenting/config.md).

-## Provided Schemas

-Currently, there is no readily provided schema for Flowman available.
-This means that you really have to run the command above to generate a YAML schema file for your environment.
-The reasoning behind not providing schema files is
-simple: Since the available entities and YAML tags depend on the presence of plugins, the best solution is provide some means to generate a YAML schema file precisely for your configuration.

 ## Supported Editors